According to Ohio Instructions for Form IT 1040, “Every Ohio resident and part year resident is subject to the Ohio Income tax.”

 - Your Ohio AGI is less than or equal to 0.

-- Your senior citizen credit, lump sum distribution credit and joint filing credit is equal to or exceeds you income tax liability.
+- Your senior citizen credit, lump sum distribution credit and joint filing credit is equal to or exceeds you income tax liability AND you are not liable for school district income tax.

 - Your exemption amount is the same or more than your Ohio AGI AND you have no Ohio adjustments.